ADHD and Sleep

 - The quiet time may bring anxious fears to the surface (like it does with many adults)

-- My child does some of his stereotypy even while he is sleeping; active hand and body movements that I see during the day.
+- My child does some of his stereotypy even while sleepingโactive hand and body movements I see during the day.

 My Autistic Child is Sleeping Too Much

 Our bodies require a certain amount of sleep to perform adequately.
-The specific requirement varies by age, health status and a few other factors.
+The specific requirement varies by age, health status, and other factors.

 Some people are just wired to require less sleep.
 It is rumored that people like Martha Stewart and Apple CEO Tim Cook only sleep 4 hours a day.